 Focus on Money and Training

 Rather than lamenting your lack of control and turning into a quivering mass of insecurities, it's probably best to get a grasp on the variables you do have control over.
 That would be money and training, friends.
 Fun stuff!
 Money and Training!
 Really!

 Sidenote on Markets

 New York and Los Angeles are the biggest markets for actors and actresses.
-While both have opportunities in Film, Television, Commercials and Theater, Los Angeles is better for the on camera opportunities and New York is better for stage opportunities.
-The purpose of this article is how to get started with acting in Los Angeles, but many of these tips apply regardless of where you are.
+While both have opportunities in Film, Television, Commercials, and Theater, Los Angeles is better for the on-camera opportunities and New York is better for stage opportunities.
+The focus of this article is how to get started with acting in Los Angeles, but many of these tips apply regardless of where you are.

-But.
-BUT.
-I don't live in LA!
+But I Don't Live in LA!
 Or New York!

 Why?
 Because even if a movie/show/whatever is being shot in your area, there's a good chance they're getting their actors from LA or NY.
 Unless you're Julia Roberts, you won't be able to get an LA or NY agent without actually living in LA or NY.
 And without the LA or NY agent, you won't be able to get in front of the casting director.
 Thems the breaks.